 Power management offers significant extension of the time that batteries used to power an embedded application last.
 However, the application, operating system, and peripheral drivers can be adversely impacted if dynamic power-saving transitions occur when they are performing important operations.
-To manage such impacts, it is useful to provide power management capabilities for these components to coordinate and safely manage the transitions to power saving states.
+To manage such impacts, it is useful to provide power management capabilities for these components to coordinate and safely manage the transitions to and from power saving states.

-TI-RTOS includes a Power Manager framework that supports the CC3200 and MSP432 devices.
-The same top-level APIs, concepts, and conventions are used for both of these MCU families.
+TI-RTOS includes a Power Manager framework that supports the CC13xx/CC26xx, CC3200, and MSP432 devices.
+The same top-level APIs, concepts, and conventions are used for all three MCU families.